Covered in this article

 Shopify Admin v2 component

-Shopify admin Component is designed to connect to Shopify GraphQL Admin API.
+The Shopify Admin component is designed to connect to the Shopify GraphQL Admin API.

 Description

-Shopify admin Component is designed to connect to Shopify GraphQL Admin API.
+The Shopify Admin component is designed to connect to the Shopify GraphQL Admin API.

 Tested with API version: 2023-01.